HardlyDifficult/Tutorials/Intro.md

       - Asset links
       - Intro/outro
    - Start grammar reviews
+ - Fill in TODOs
  - Review FAQ ordering
  - Debug tips section
  - Intro/Outro
  - Chapter by chapter:
    - Record video.
    - Throw the videos out for editing, how are we cutting/presenting things?
+     - Leaning towards no edits, maybe have a brief intro and outro overlay show

 [Fill out this form for credits](https://goo.gl/forms/Ee9PXtYoLdT6xavy1) if you have been helping with the tutorial.